thewolfyfox/hello-world/Notes.md

         -Read permission - Allows a user to only see the contents of a file.
         -Write permission - Allows a user to modify the contents of the file.
         -Execute permission - Allows a user to run the file.

+**Computer Object Recognition**

+    -Transport and Navigation
+            This could be useful for the future of travel such as self-driving cars that can recognise obects and respond accordingly.
+            Positives - Can avoid hazards such as a crossing pedestrian.
+            Drawbacks - Examples such as if knocking someone over is inevitable but you can swerve to hit another party, what party's life/lives are prioritised?
+3 elderly people or 1 child?
+These moral questions raise problems to this day.

+    -Medicine and Healthcare
+            This could be useful inside the body, where breaks in bones and cancer cells can be detected.
+                Positives - With further development, can detect cancerous cells with ease.
+                Drawbacks  - Not fully developed at the moment, so isn't perfectly functioning and isn't used in "mainstream" hospitals, however with time could come big improvements.

+    -Gaming and Entertainment
+            Can be implemented in real time games where objects are recognised.
+                Positives - Will give an immersive game and an unprecedented experience.
+                Drawbacks - Would perhaps be too expensive too implement in an affordable console.

+    -Education and learning
+            Can be a good learning resource for young learners who are learning the names of objects.
+                Positives - A good way of making children enjoy identifying objects and leaning new words.
+                Drawbacks - Could be too expensive to implement in public primary schools in most countries.